fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 5
 {% include alert.html class='danger' title='Learning Reflection 1/4' text="
 Learning Reflection 1 is due today.
-See the [learning reflection guide](learning-reflections) "%}
+See the [learning reflection guide](learning-reflections) and the first 10 minutes of the [weekly reflection tips video](https://youtu.be/l2izXCxn2xo). (the remainder of the video is a preview of week 2.)
+"%}